vmware-archive/postfacto/README.md

 ### Run Retros Remotely
 Postfacto lets you run an agile retrospective even when your team is distributed across the world.
-Retros live update across all your devices so each participant can follow along on their device
+Retros live update across all your devices so each participant can follow along on their device.

 ### Record Action Items
 Retros are designed to help the team improve and that's hard to do without keeping track of the actions the team needs to carry